-National curriculum subjects Kapow Primary topics Year 5 What is life like in the Alps?
+National curriculum subjects What is life like in the Alps?
 Why do oceans matter?
 Would you like to live in the desert?
 English Spoken language: Maintaining attention and participating actively in collaborative conversations about the human and physical characteristics of the Alps; listening and responding appropriately to adults and their peers when completing fieldwork in the local area; presenting their findings when comparing the local area with an Alpine area.
 Writing - composition: Writing a tourist brochure which includes information about the human and physical features of the Alps.
 Spoken language: Using sentence stems and word banks to help verbalise ideas around threats to oceans and coral reefs.
-Writing - composition: Planning and writing an information text about ocean environments.
-Reading: Retrieving and recording information from non-fiction texts on environmental threats facing deserts.
-Writing - composition: Writing a letter to a family which includes both benefits and drawbacks about living in a desert environment.
-Maths Statistics: Creating a pie chart to reflect data found during fieldwork.
-Number - number and place value: Comparing numbers on a line graph showing temperature.
-Statistics: Solving comparison problems using a line graph showing temperature.
-Beginning to associate line graph data with changes over time in the context of annual temperature.
-Science Rocks: Exploring how rocks change over time to form mountains.
-Evolution and inheritance: Considering the types of animals and plants that have adapted to living in a hot desert biome.
-States of matter: Associating the rate of evaporation with hot desert temperatures and the creation of salt flats.
-Earth and space: Comparing the time of day at different places on the Earth through internet links and direct communication.
-Living things and their habitats: Exploring how human activity has impacted upon desert environments.
+Writing - composition: Planning and writing a piece of information writing about ocean environments by developing initial ideas drawing on reading and research.
+Coming soon!
+Maths Science Rocks: exploring how rocks change over time to form mountains.
 Computing Using search technologies and digital content to research the Great Barrier Reef.
-Using search technologies and digital content to research physical desert features.
-PE Taking part in outdoor activities as part of a team during fieldwork in their local urban environment.
-Taking part in team outdoor activities during fieldwork in their local marine environment.
+PE Taking part in outdoor activities as part of a team during fieldwork in their local marine environment.
 RSE/PSHE Discussing things they can do to help look after their environment.
-Discussing things they can do to help look after their environment.